 Consultant litigation solicitor

-Keith advises and acts for private and commercial clients – both small and large organisations – on all types of contracts and in contractual disputes.
+Keith advises and acts for private and commercial clients – both small and large organisations – he is a specialist lawyer for all types of contracts and contractual disputes in the Birmingham area.
 His advice is strategically sound and focused on achieving the client’s aims and limiting costs where possible.

 Keith has an excellent success rate in litigation, arbitration, mediation and dispute resolution generally.
 For example he represented the UK subsidiary of an international energy supply company in a dispute over alleged faulty installation work at a residential development.
 Also, he acted for a claimant train component manufacturer in arbitration proceedings against a supplier of alleged defective parts involving heavy reliance on scientific evidence.